SwedbankPay/developer.swedbankpay.com/gift-cards/payment-client.md

 mvn --projects backend spring-boot:run
 ```

-Now go to http://localhost:8080/ and have a look at your new client.
+Now go to `http://localhost:8080/` and have a look at your new client.

 ## Testing application

-1. Add a new Merchant with the details provided by Swedbank Pay
+1. Add a new Merchant with the details provided by Swedbank Pay.
-2. Click on Gift Cards and add a new Gift card
+2. Click on Gift Cards and add a new Gift card.

 ## Build docker image